Skip to main content

 ‘Fraid so!

-Opening with much prowling camera work and a gruesome car crash in which the driver is distracted by the eponymous kitty, Fulci’s ‘freely adapted’ take on Poe’s 'The Black Cat' begins with twisted promise.
-From here we’re treated to all manner of low level, skulking camera work, ideas involving necromancy, communing with the dead, hypnotism, mysterious (ludicrous!) deaths and more zooms into close-up shots of fear-widened eyes than you can shake a blood-stained claw at.
+Opening with much prowling camera work and a gruesome car crash as the driver is distracted by the eponymous kitty, Fulci’s ‘freely adapted’ take on Poe’s 'The Black Cat' begins with twisted promise.
+From here we’re treated to all manner of low level, skulking camera work, ideas involving necromancy, hypnotism, mysterious (ludicrous!) deaths and more camera zooms into close-up shots of fear-widened eyes than you can shake a blood-stained claw at.
 What soon becomes apparent is that all of this has actually fuck all to do with Poe’s original tale (aside from the foreseeable conclusion involving someone being walled up with the titular critter) and becomes more unclear as to what is going on as events progress.

-Amidst uneven acting, weird accents, bad dubbing and even worse hairstyles, Patrick Magee does his best twitchy, eyebrow acting, while Mimsy Farmer, David Warbeck and Al Cliver look suitably bewildered as they attempt to piece together a fairly nonsensical mystery involving, well, I don’t know to be honest!
+Amidst uneven acting, weird accents, and bad dubbing, Patrick Magee does his best twitchy eyebrow acting, while Mimsy Farmer, David Warbeck and Al Cliver look suitably bewildered as they attempt to piece together a fairly nonsensical mystery.
 It is never made clear why or how Miles controls the cat, or why or how it also has a bizarre hold over him.
 Proceedings are accompanied by a darkly mischievous score courtesy of Pino Donaggio and the ferocious cat attacks are well handled – all close ups of gnashing teeth, flashing claws, running blood and gashed flesh.
-Again, like much of Fulci’s best work, The Black Cat is doomful in tone, deathly serious, unevenly paced and at times utterly boring and incomprehensible.
-To his credit though, and incomprehensibility aside, Fulci manages to keep things reasonably taut and the whole thing is so atmospheric, beautifully filmed, creepy and entertaining (intentionally or otherwise), you might not care about luxuries such as coherence or plot.
+Again, like much of Fulci’s best work, The Black Cat is doomful in tone, deathly serious, unevenly paced and at times utterly incomprehensible.
+The whole thing is so atmospheric, beautifully filmed, creepy and entertaining (intentionally or otherwise) though, you might not even care about niceties such as narrative cohesion.

 The Black Cat is available from Shameless Screen Entertainment